- Personalization as a Driver in Customer Service

 A Washington-based Zoo & Aquarium combines real-time weather data with ticket sales, mobile check-ins, and past attendance data to predict how many employees or supplies to bring in on any given day to best support its visitors.

-Twiddy, a vacation rental company, analyzed how rental volume and demand shifted from week-to-week, and made pricing recommendations to homeowners based on seasonal trends and the size/location of the home, delighting its customers with helpful, actionable information.
+Twiddy, a vacation rental company, analyzed how rental volume and demand shifted from week-to-week.
+It then made pricing recommendations to homeowners based on seasonal trends and the size/location of the home, delighting its customers with helpful, actionable information.

 Customers today are more likely than ever to make their purchasing decisions based on customer service.
-With 73% of consumers choosing to do business with brands that take into account their personal information and 86% of customers stating that personalization plays a role in their decision, the ability to treat customers as unique individuals is a win-win.
+72% of consumers choose to do business with brands that offer personalized messaging and 80% of customers state that personalization plays a role in their decision.
+Therefore, as a result of the obvious relationship between service personalization and loyalty, the ability to treat customers as unique individuals is a win-win.